mage-ai/mage-ai/mage_integrations/README.md

 Now, you should see a list of streams that you can sync from the source.
 Grab a few of interest!

-The output from Github looks like:
+The output from GitHub looks like this:

 ```json
 [